 It stands to reason that if minoxidil can help to enhance hair growth on your scalp, it can work to promote facial hair growth.
 In one study, 4% of women with female pattern baldness/hair loss, or FPHL, using minoxidil to stimulate hair growth on their scalps experienced the side effect of hypertrichosis, or excessive hair growth on the body, particularly on the face.4

-Another report on women using minoxidil also resulted in subjects experiencing severe hypertrichosis in the face and limbs after using 5 percent minoxidil for two to three months.
+Another report on women using minoxidil also resulted in subjects experiencing severe hypertrichosis (excessive hair growth) on the face and limbs after using 5 percent minoxidil for two to three months.
 The study hypothesized that this may have been caused by systemic absorption of and a high sensitivity to minoxidil.5

 Although minoxidil has led to cases of women excessive hair growth on their bodies as a side effect of use, there have actually been no clinical studies in men to support minoxidil beard growth treatment.
 However, there are numerous anecdotal testimonies of men using the topical solution to grow facial hair, and the ability for minoxidil to increase blood flow and shorten the anagen phase still support the idea.
 The possibility that minoxidil may help to spur beard growth in men cannot be completely ruled out.